As an expat who has lived in several different Australian cities I often get asked what is the best city in Australia to live in?

 - Sydney has great weather with a temperate climate – very hot summers and cool but (generally) pleasant winters.

-- There are many stunning and unique places you can visit nearby for weekend trips away such as The Central Coast or Hunter Valley (wine region).
+- There are many stunning and unique places you can visit nearby for weekend trips away such as The Central Coast, Port Stephens or The Hunter Valley (wine region).